Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 # ⚡ Contributors

 We welcome any contributions, pull requests, or issues.
-If you use the Streaming Dataset for your own project, please reach out to us on Slack.
+If you use the Streaming Dataset for your own project, please reach out to us on Slack or Discord.